 In 2015, Natalie Clein was appointed Artist in Residence and Director of Musical Performance at Oxford University for 4 years, taking a leading role in concert programming, in developing new artistic projects, and in introducing new modes of teaching.
 A Bach project began in the autumn of 2016, along with visits from a number of leading contemporary composers.

-Born in the UK Natalie came to widespread attention at the age of sixteen when she won both the BBC Young Musician of the Year and the Eurovision Competition for Young Musicians.
-As a student she was awarded the Queen Elizabeth the Queen Mother Scholarship by the Royal College of Music before completing her studies with Heinrich Schiff in Vienna.
+Born in the United Kingdom, Natalie came to widespread attention at the age of sixteen when she won both the BBC Young Musician of the Year and the Eurovision Competition for Young Musicians.
+As a student she was awarded the Queen Elizabeth the Queen Mother Scholarship by the Royal College of Music.
+She completed her studies with Heinrich Schiff in Vienna.
 Natalie is a Professor at the Royal College of Music London.
 She plays the 'Simpson' Guadagnini cello of 1777.